sunknighteric/EPVME-Dataset/README.md

 | DEP MsgID Helo |Similarity between message id field and field helo.|[0,1]|
 |DEP In Future|If the sending timestamp is in the future of receiving time stamp. |{0,1}|

+Note:
+(1)Subject Richness = Subject NumWords / Subject NumCharacters.
+(2)The DEP features are calculated using the Jaccard similarity coefficient.